xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Changed recovery policy from always showing a sample in the webapp if the counter if not too old, independently form how old the sample average is
  - Improved resistance of malicious check errors due to channel misallignment
  - Add recovery for detection presence datapath
  - Added support for point reporting weekly and period averages
+ - CHECK PRESENCE SERVER AND REPORTING FOR BUGS (IP)
+ - Added support for fall back analysis of data if presence data not available yet for reporting (TBD)

 **CHANGELOG TO v0.6.0:**

 BUG WARNING: This version only works with option '-norst' and ANALYSISWINDOW must be defined